Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Numerical experiments

 \subsection{Application of EB methods for filtering}

-In this section we demonstrate an application of the EB methodology for data cleaning.
+In this section, we demonstrate the application of the EB methodology to data cleaning.
 We propose to show that given a standard statistical methodology, incorporating an EB-based filter on the data before feeding it to the algorithm, can significantly improve the existing performance guarantees.
 For our analysis we use simulated data based on multivariate linear models.

 For this simulation study, we assume that the observed data $y_1,\dots,y_n$ are independently generated via a linear model

 In addition, we also assume that the observer does not directly see the data generating $\theta_i$-s.
 Instead, we can only observe a Poissonized version $X_i$ of $\theta_i$, given as